Modern system of ranked Shinto shrines: Gokoku shrines

 Gokoku shrines were ranked separately.
 (Note: Miyazaki Gokoku Shrine and Kumamoto Gokoku Shrine were completed after World War II, when the war ended and the Ministry of Home Affairs was abolished, so they were not designated by the Minister of Home Affairs and are actually correctly designated as "equivalent to designated Gokoku-jinja Shrine".)
 They were considered branches of Yasukuni Shrine.
-This list only includes those which are currently ranked as Beppyo shrines.